samyuktha-satishkumar/Cyclistic-Bike-Share-Analysis/README.md

 ---

 ### Process Phase
-Because Excel cannot open files with more than 1 million rows, I chose **Python via Google Colab** to clean and process millions of records smoothly.
+Excel cannot open files with more than 1 million rows, so I chose **Python via Jupyter Notebook** to clean, transform, and aggregate the raw data. smoothly.

 #### 1. Selective Column Loading & Memory Optimization
 To prevent running out of cloud RAM, I loaded the 12 individual files using glob and usecols to only extract the 7 columns essential to our business task.
 During ingestion, I immediately downcasted text variables into memory-saving categorical data types.